 Furnas: A Complete Guide, Sao Miguel, Azores

-Situated in the pretty village of Furnas, Sao Miguel, the Caldeiras Vulcanicas are fun, if a bit smelly, stop on your tour of the Azores.
-In this article lets take a look at touring the Calderas Vulcanicas, other nearby attractions, and travel tips.
+Situated in the pretty village of Furnas on Sao Miguel, the Caldeiras Vulcanicas offer an interesting, though somewhat smelly, experience during a tour of the Azores.
+In this article, let’s explore the Caldeiras Vulcanicas, other nearby attractions, and some travel tips.

 Large volcanic holes spread over the ground.
 Some emanate smoke.
 The wholes are surrounded by small rocks and some have signs that are illegible.
 In the background, hills and trees.
 Bright sky overhead.